2020 Tax Season Client Letter

-The deadline for S-Corporations and Partnerships is March 15th and the deadline for personal income tax this year is April 15th.
+The first day to file this year is February 12th.
+The deadline for most businesses is March 15th and the deadline for personal income tax is April 15th.

 As always, I understand that tax season is no fun, but I want to help make it as painless as possible.